Senior Specialist, Nature Positive

 BA, MSc, PhD

 Hollie is an applied researcher and conservation practitioner who specialises in the application of mitigation hierarchy principles and market-based approaches to design nature recovery strategies and projects.
-She has more than 10 years of experience in designing, implementing and monitoring nature recovery projects in challenging contexts.
+She is one of our Technical Directors with more than 10 years of experience in designing, implementing and monitoring nature recovery projects in challenging contexts.

 Hollie has worked on the front lines of marine and terrestrial conservation projects in East Africa and Southeast Asia, with a focus on designing socially responsible strategies that benefit nature and people.
 Prior joining The Biodiversity Consultancy, Hollie completed her PhD at the University of Oxford where she focused on applying the terrestrial mitigation hierarchy to fisheries management and bycatch, and designing market-based approaches for delivering no net loss or net gain in the marine realm.